precice/fluent-adapter/README.md

         ├── libudf.so
 ```

-Please note that the "_node" directory and "_host" directory are copies of one another.
-Also, the makefile, source files, and intermediary object files (*.o) are not necessarily required to
-be in this directory structure.
+Please note that the `_node` directory and `_host` directory are copies of one another.
+Also, the makefile, source files, and intermediary object files (`*.o`) are not necessarily required to be in this directory structure.
 They are kept here just for convenience.
 The `libudf.so` file is the only thing required to be read by Fluent.

 ## 1. How to build the Fluent-preCICE adapter

 Given the above 2D, double precicions, parallel run directory structure:

 - Adapt `lnamd64/2ddp_host/user.udf`
-  - change `CSOURCES=...` to include a space-separated list of *.c source files to be compiled; for the FSI case we're building this should be fsi_udf.c and fsi.c
+  - change `CSOURCES=...` to include a space-separated list of `*.c` source files to be compiled; for the FSI case we're building this should be `fsi_udf.c` and `fsi.c`
-  - change `HSOURCES=...` to include a space-separated list of *.h source heeader files to be compiled; for the FSI case we're building this should be fsi.h
+  - change `HSOURCES=...` to include a space-separated list of *.h source heeader files to be compiled; for the FSI case we're building this should be `fsi.h`
   - change `FLUENT_INC=...` to point to the Fluent install directory.
 One location may be `/opt/Software/ansys/v202/fluent`.
 Locations should be of the type `./ansys_inc/v195/fluent`
 - Adapt `lnamd64/2ddp_host/makefile`
   - change `USER_OBJECTS` variable (line 20) to be a space separated list of the absolute path to libprecice.so and the python library shipped with Fluent